GoClipse/goclipse/documentation/UserGuide.md

 This is unlike most source editors - if instead you want to just remove one level of indent (or delete the preceding Tab), press Shift-Tab.

 ##### Code-Completion/Auto-Complete:
 Invoked with Ctrl-Space.
-This functionality is generally called Content Assist in Eclipse.
+This functionality is called Content Assist in Eclipse.

-Code completion is provided by means of the [gocode tool](http://github.com/nsf/gocode).
-You must install this tool (see info [here](https://github.com/nsf/gocode#setup)), and then configuring its location in the `Go / Tools` preference page.
-It is recommended to use the latest gocode version (the "Download gocode" button here will do just that).

-> If there is a problem with this operation, and you need a diagnostics log, the output of gocode can be seen in the `Oracle/gocode log` console page in the Eclipse Console view.
+> This functionality is provided by the [gocode](https://github.com/nsf/gocode) tool.
+If there is a problem with this operation, a diagnostics log with the output of gocode can be seen in the `Oracle/gocode log` console page in the Eclipse Console view.

 ##### Open Definition:
 The Open Definition functionality is invoked by pressing F3 in the source editor.
 Open Definition is also available in the editor context menu and by means of editor *hyper-linking* (hold Ctrl and click on a reference with the mouse cursor).
-The [Go Oracle](http://golang.org/s/oracle-user-manual) tool is used to resolve the symbol references.

-> If there is a problem with this operation, and you need a diagnostics log, the output of oracle can be seen in the `Oracle/gocode log` console page in the Eclipse Console view.
+> This functionality is provided by the [Go Oracle](http://golang.org/s/oracle-user-manual) tool.
+If there is a problem with this operation, a diagnostics log with the output of oracle can be seen in the `Oracle/gocode log` console page in the Eclipse Console view.

 ### Launch and Debug:
 To run a Go project that builds to an executable, you will need to create a launch configuration.
-Locate the main menu, open 'Run' / 'Run Configurations...'.
-Then double click 'Go Application" to create a new launch, and configure it accordingly.
-You can run these launches from the 'Run Configurations...', or for quicker access, from the Launch button in the Eclipse toolbar.
+Locate the main menu, open `Run / Run Configurations...`.
+Then double click `Go Application` to create a new launch, and configure it accordingly.
+You can run these launches from the `Run Configurations...`, or for quicker access, from the Launch button in the Eclipse toolbar.

-Alternatively, to automatically create and run a launch configuration, you can select a Go project in the workspace explorer, open the context menu, and do 'Run As...' / 'Go Application'. (or 'Debug As...' for debugging instead).
-If a matching configuration exists already, that one will be run.
+Alternatively, you can start a launch by selecting a Go package folder in the Project Explorer, opening the context menu, and selecting `Run As... / Go Application`. (or `Debug As...` for debugging instead).
+If a matching launch configuration exists already, that one will be run.

-Whenever a launch is requested, a build will be performed beforehand.
-This behavior can be configured under general Eclipse settings, or in the launch configuration.

 ##### Debugging